gjandebeur/Genome_Skimming_Pipeline/README.md

   -ALIGNMENT_TYPE (change 'rna' to 'dna')

-### Pipeline is set up to load necessary dependencies and source to the users conda environment, and to run fully through the modification detection.
+Pipeline is set up to load necessary dependencies and source to the users conda environment, and to run fully through the modification detection.

-*Important outcome files*
+**Important outcome files**

 basecalled.fastq (.bam) - both dorado outputs

 aligned.sam - minimap2 output

 alignment_sorted - SAMtools sorted aligned file

 **stats.txt - SAMtools flagstat output (total reads, aligned reads, alignment %)**

-### After Pipeline
+## After Pipeline Runs

 To extract the stats out of the pileup output from modkit, run the rna_modificationcount.R Rscript.
-Change the codes and any other important features to be DNA focused rather than RNA.
+Modify the codes and any other key features to focus on DNA rather than RNA.
+**I recommend removing samples without a minimum 10 n_valid_cov and keeping modkit thresholds at 0.99 for data accuracy**